 Technology has changed the way we live, from how information is shared to how we communicate with others and how we stay connected with family, friends and colleagues.
-Today’s social networks like Facebook and Slack are bristling with activity, connecting individuals previously impossible due to geographic barriers or lapses in time.
+Today’s social networks like Facebook and Slack are bristling with activity, connecting us in ways previously impossible due to geographic barriers or lapses in time.

+This connectivity isn’t limited to our social lives.
 In a 2016 quarterly report, McKinsey & Company introduced the concept of a “digital hive” as a way for businesses to use the latest technology to collaborate with remote teams, build relationships and make more effective decisions.
-This same concept applies to individuals in any industry, and research shows a high-functioning, collaborative “hive” leads to successful outcomes.
+In fact, research shows a high-functioning, collaborative “hive” leads to successful outcomes.

-Whether you are in technology, education or managing a local sports team, each member of the hive plays a role.
-Therefore, understanding each member’s role and the information they need to contribute is a critical step toward realizing success.
+Whether you are in technology, education or managing a local sports team, each member of the hive plays a role, and collaboration between members can have an impact on success.
+Therefore, understanding each member’s role, and having easy access to the information they can contribute, is a critical component for a successful outcome.

-Our January blog discussed how parent engagement can positively impact student outcomes.
-Although it isn’t just parents who can have an impact, it’s any caregiver who plays a role in a child’s life as the members of their hive.
+Our January blog discussed how parent engagement can positively impact student outcomes, however, it isn’t just parents who can have an impact.
+Any caregiver who plays a role in a child’s life, from teachers to grandparents to coaches, is a the member of that child’s hive, and as such plays a role in their success.
 Consider the following:

 - The typical high school student has eight teachers, assuming no overlap of subjects/classes (Quora, 2015).